aguilarcarboni/arch-install/README.md

 ```

 5. Install necessary packages using install.sh
 6. Reboot machine and log in as user
-7. Copy and decrypt dotfiles to user's home directory
-8. Post install using server-install.sh
+7. Set up basic user configurations and any type of Nebula node using setup-node.sh

 ### Features
 - Preinstalled with developer tools (Docker, Node, Python, etc.)